Stormwater and urban waterways

 If your property does not have a connection into the City of Hobart's public stormwater system, you may need to connect your private stormwater to the public system.

-Most properties are able to connect to the City of Hobart’s stormwater system.
+Most properties are able to connect to the City's stormwater system.
 Connecting to the system allows for sufficient drainage to lessen soakage issues and the risk of flooding.

-If you would like to request the City of Hobart to provide a stormwater connection to your property (at your cost), please complete the online request form.
+If you would like to request a stormwater connection to your property, please complete the online form.
+Please note, the connection is at your cost.

 Report a problem or fault

-Contact the City of Hobart to report damages to publicly owned stormwater assets, such as leaks from overflowing inspection openings, pipe blockages, or open waterway blockages on 03 6238 2711.
+Contact us to report damages to publicly owned stormwater assets.
+For example leaks from overflowing inspection openings, pipe blockages, or open waterway blockages.

 In a life threatening emergency call Triple Zero, 000, immediately.